uboat.net

 Cargo3132 tons of general cargo, 993 tons of copper, 751 tons of aluminum, 450 tons of zinc, 357 tons of asbestos and 87 tons of steel

-In 1940 the Weser served as supply ship for the German raider Orion (HSK 1) in the Pacific and on 25 September was captured by the HMCS Prince Robert (F 56) (Cdr C.T.
-Beard) off Manzanillo, Mexico and brought to Esquimalt by a prize crew.
+At the outbreak of war, the Weser was interned at Manzanillo, Mexico.
+On 25 Sep 1940, she left loaded with 2630 tons of diesel oil, 600 drums of lubricating oil and provisions to serve as supply ship for the German raider Orion (HSK 1) in the Pacific, but was intercepted and captured by HMCS Prince Robert (F 56) (Capt C.T.
+Beard, RCN) waiting off the harbor and brought to Esquimalt by a prize crew.
 On 19 October, the ship was taken over by the Ministry of War Transport (MoWT) and handed over to Merchant Marine Ltd, Ottawa.

 If you can help us with any additional information on this vessel then please contact us.